Winnipeg: Economy

 Manitoba Hydro operates out of Manitoba Hydro Place in Winnipeg.

 Winnipeg is an economic base and regional centre.
 It has a diversified economy, with major employment in the health care and social assistance (14%), retail (11%), manufacturing (8%), and public administration (8%) sectors.
 There were approximately 450,500 jobs in the city as of 2019.
 Some of Winnipeg's largest employers are government and government-funded institutions, including the Province of Manitoba, the University of Manitoba, the City of Winnipeg, Manitoba Hydro, and Manitoba Liquor & Lotteries Corporation.
 Major private-sector employers include Canad Corporation of Manitoba, Canada Life Assurance Company, StandardAero, and SkipTheDishes.

-According to the Conference Board of Canada, Winnipeg was projected to experience a real GDP growth of 1.9 percent in 2019.
-Gross Domestic Product was $43.3 billion in 2018.
+The GDP for the census metropolitan area was CA$45.0 billion as of 2020.
 The city had an unemployment rate of 5.3% in 2019, compared to a national rate of 5.7%.
 Household income per capita was $47,824, compared to $49,744 nationally.

 The Royal Canadian Mint, established in 1976, produces all circulating coinage in Canada.
 The facility, located in southeastern Winnipeg, also produces coins for many other countries.

 In 2012, Winnipeg was ranked by KPMG as the least expensive location to do business in western Canada.
 Like many prairie cities, Winnipeg has a relatively low cost of living.
 The average house price in Winnipeg was $301,518 as of 2018.
 As of May 2014, the Consumer Price Index was 125.8 relative to 2002 prices, reflecting consumer costs at the Canadian average.